klaeufer/picplacr/README.md

 # Limitations

-Only determines which pictures in a given album lie along a given GPX track.
+So far, only determines which pictures in a given album lie along a given GPX track.
 Does not quite yet actually geotag the pictures it finds.
+Hoping to work on this in the near future.

 # Example